rchain/architecture-docs/execution_model/rhovm.rst

 An advanced discovery feature that will ultimately be implemented enables searching for compatible contracts and assembling a new composite contract from of other contracts.
 With the formal verification techniques, the author of the new contract can be guaranteed that when working contracts are plugged together they will work as well as a single contract.

-Compilation Environment
+Compilation
 ================================================

 To allow clients to execute contracts on the VM, RChain has developed a compiler pipeline that starts with Rholang source-code.
-The source-code is then compiled into intermediate representations (IRs) that are progressively closer to bytecode, with each translation step being either provably correct, commercially tested in production systems, or both.
+Rholang source-code first undergoes transcompilation into Rosette source-code.
+After analysis, the Rosette source-code is compiled into a Rosette intermediate representation (IRs), which undergoes optimization.
+From the Rosette IR, Rosette bytecode is synthesized and passed to the VM for local execution.
+Each translation step within the compilation pipeline is either provably correct, commercially tested in production systems, or both.
 This pipeline is illustrated in the figure below:

 .. figure:: ../img/compilation_strategy.png